The best look? Moving away from the world of fast fashion and toward sustainable clothing, especially denim.

 Although a good deal can still have a certain allure, knowing a brand’s ethics and commitment to sustainability have become the single-most important factors in whether I buy a garment, especially the most resource heavy of them all — denim.
 Cotton requires colossal amounts of water and is frequently cultivated with harmful pesticides.
 The chemicals required for staying dyes or creating acid washes, moreover, contain toxic metals that often end up polluting rivers and other sources of water, impacting communities, like Xintang, the denim capital of the world, for generations.

 As a denim lover, this is, admittedly, pretty bleak, especially when finding the right fit is already an uphill battle.
 Finding the right company, though, can feel like a search for the holy grail.
 But a handful of brands are answering the clarion call for more transparency and a much smaller carbon footprint.
 Of course, many of them have higher price tags for those of us accustomed to an industry that has made cheapness (in both quality and cost) its bread and butter.
 That just means really loving something enough to invest in it for the long haul.
-And considering clothes, and denim in particular, as investments has been a valuable shift in mindset.
+And considering clothes, and denim in particular, as investments have been a valuable shift in mindset.
 Now I’m more concerned with how long something will last and not how easily it can be replaced.

 Thanks to sourcing its denim from the Vietnam-based Saitex International, Everlane benefits from the factory’s LEED-certified facility, which recycles 98 percent of its water (the rest is evaporated) and uses renewable sources of energy like solar power, hang drying, and recycled heat from already-hot machinery to offset emissions.
 Madewell (eco edition), JCrew (eco jean), and Eileen Fisher also partner with Saitex International to produce sustainably made denim lines of their own.
 Everlane, JCrew, and Madewell sell for below or around $100 a pair.
 Saitex International is, moreover, a certified B Corp and Fair Trade, which means its committed to paying fair wages to employees.